Opportunities for researchers to work with citizen science groups, interns, and volunteers to farther their research.

 Spring Wildflower Pilgrimage—The Spring Wildflower Pilgrimage is an annual five-day event in Great Smoky Mountains National Park consisting of a variety of wildflower, fauna, and natural history walks, motorcades, photographic tours, art classes, and indoor seminars.
 Researchers are invited to lead walks or give seminars for the public on their areas of specialty.
 Most programs are outdoors in Great Smoky Mountains National Park, while indoor offerings are held in various venues throughout Gatlinburg, Tennessee.
 For more information, call (865) 436-7318 extension 222.

-Other Teacher Trainings—The Education Coordinator for the Appalachian Highlands Science Learning Center coordinates a number of teacher training workshops and other science education trainings throughout the year.
+Other Teacher Trainings—The Park Education Coordinator coordinates a number of teacher training workshops and other science education trainings throughout the year.
 She would be happy to discuss having researchers present their work at one of these venues.

 Presentations to Park Staff—The Education Coordinator or the Research Coordinator can assist researchers with establishing a date for, publicizing, and hosting a presentation on their work in the park to park staff and volunteers.
 Reporters from local news media may also be invited.
-In spring of 2008, The Great Smoky Mountains Science Colloquium was revived to bring scientists across disciplines together to share their work with park staff and each other.
+In spring of 2008, The Great Smoky Mountains Science Colloquium was revived to bring scientists across disciplines together to share their work with park staff and each other and has continued annually through 2020.

 Citizen Science Best Practices Manual Published—We are proud to announce that the "Directors Guide to Best Practices on Citizen Science" was recently published through the Association of Nature Center Administrators.
 This monograph is an outgrowth of a 2003 Citizen Science Forum held at the Great Smoky Mountains Institute at Tremont.
 It is a collective effort from a variety of citizen science program managers highlighting how to plan and implement a citizen science program.
 For more information, see the Association for Nature Center Administrators website.